 Awkward Bastards - ABsence

-ABsence is a two day event featuring masterclasses and a symposium taking place at mac birmingham on 22 and 23 March 2017 bringing together artists, activists, thinkers, and producers to rethink ideas around diversity.
-The symposium is a collaboration between DASH, mac birmingham and LADA.
+ABsence was a two day event featuring masterclasses and a symposium taking place at mac birmingham on 22 and 23 March 2017 bringing together artists, activists, thinkers, and producers to rethink ideas around diversity.
+The symposium was a collaboration between DASH, mac birmingham and LADA.

 Tu Fewn - an exciting development opportunity for arts organisations in Wales to commission new high quality work by Disabled visual artists from across the UK and Internationally.

 The exciting mentoring programme from DASH (2015-2018).

 In partnership with five mainstream galleries, commissioning five Disabled Artists to create new work for exhibition.

 The Digital Humanities Hub at the University of Birmingham in partnership with DASH (a disability led arts organisation based in Shropshire) have been successful in receiving AHRC funding through their Digital Transformations Programme, for their new project D2ART: Transforming Disability Arts Through Digital Technologies

 In partnership with QUAD, Derby and New Art Exchange, Nottingham, DASH have commissioned two new artworks.

 The Awkward Bastards symposium at mac birmingham in March 2015 - it was the culmination of the three year project, IN - Disability Arts 'In' the Mainstream.